iifl-logo

 Annual Secretarial Compliance Report

-In accordance with Regulation 24A of the of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, a Secretarial Compliance Report for the financial year 20232024 on compliance of all applicable SEBI Regulations and circulars/ guidelines is not applicable to the Company.
+In accordance with Regulation 24A of the of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, a Secretarial Compliance Report for the financial year 2024-2025 on compliance of all applicable SEBI Regulations and circulars/ guidelines has been received from Nikita Pedhdiya & Associates.
+The copy of aforesaid report is available on website of BSE Limited. ?
+Internal Auditors

-Pursuant to provisions of Section 138 read with rules made thereunder, the Board had reappointed R. S. Bindra & Co., Chartered Accountants, (Membership No. 049684), as an Internal Auditors of the Company for the period 2023-2024 to check the internal controls and functioning of the activities and recommend ways of improvement.
-The half-yearly internal audit reports were placed in the Audit Committee Meeting and the Board Meeting for their consideration and
+Pursuant to provisions of Section 138 read with rules made thereunder, the Board had reappointed R. S. Bindra & Co., Chartered Accountants, (Membership No. 049684), as the Internal Auditors of the Company for the Financial Year 2024-2025 to check the internal controls and functioning of the activities and recommend ways of improvement.
+The half-yearly internal audit reports were placed in the Audit Committee Meeting and the Board Meeting for their consideration and direction.

 The Internal Financial Controls with reference to financial statements as designed and implemented by the Company are adequate.
 During the year under review, no material or serious observation has been received from the Internal Auditors of the Company for inefficiency or inadequacy of such controls.